 1. Neurological Health Benefits of Lion’s Mane

 One of the most talked about effects of lion’s mane is its ability to improve cognition and overall brain health.
-Due to its neurotrophic properties, lion’s mane is used in alternative medicine to aid in the treatment of conditions such as multiple sclerosis and Parkinson’s disease, as well as lessen nerve pain and prevent nerve damage.
+Due to its neurotrophic properties, lion’s mane is used in alternative medicine to aid in the treatment of conditions such as multiple sclerosis, dementia, and Parkinson’s disease, as well as lessen nerve pain and prevent nerve damage.

-The most prominent human study on Hericium erinaceus examined its effect on mild cognitive impairment.
-The double-blind, placebo-controlled study was performed on Japanese adults, 50-80 years old, who had experienced a mild loss of cognitive functions due to age or underlying conditions.
+The most prominent human study on Hericium erinaceus and dementia-related cognitive decline examined its effect on mild cognitive impairment.
+The double-blind, placebo-controlled study was performed on Japanese adults who had experienced a mild loss of cognitive functions due to age or underlying conditions.

 2. Lion’s Mane Anti-Cancer Properties

+Lion’s mane appears to slow down the progression of various types of cancer.
 Cerebrosides, compounds found in the fruiting bodies of Hericium erinaceus, show a promising ability to fight cancer.
 In particular, cerebroside E, a common lion's mane compound, seems to aid in cancer treatment, according to an in vitro study.